Why Silicone Oven Gloves Are a Better Choice

 Besides having fingers to better grip pots, Dutch ovens, freezer items, and hot foods like whole chickens off the grill spit, they feel much more flexible while still retaining their ability to withstand both hot and cold temperatures.
 Of course, you should be sure to read the manufacturer’s specs before trying to grab anything too hot or too cold.

-Great Ways for Using Silicone Gloves
+Great Ways to Using Silicone Gloves

 Barbecuing – removing charcoal chimneys, removing and adjusting hot grates, handling big cuts of pork or poultry, moving a hibachi or tabletop grill